evidentlyai/evidently/docs/book/tests-and-reports/run-tests.md

 # Test presets

-Evidently has ready-made `presets` that group relevant tests together.
+Evidently has ready-made `test_presets` that group relevant tests together.
 You can use them as templates to test a specific aspect of the data or model performance.

 You need to create a `TestSuite` object and include the specific preset in the list of tests.
 You should also point to the current dataset and reference dataset (if available).